Research on Health Effects of Herbicide Exposure

 In 1984, the Centers for Disease Control and Prevention (CDC) published an important study, partially funded by VA, regarding Vietnam Veterans’ risks of fathering babies with birth defects.

-VA contracts with the Institute of Medicine (IOM) of the National Academy of Sciences, a non-governmental organization, to scientifically review evidence on the long-term health effects of Agent Orange and other herbicides on Vietnam Veterans.
-The IOM regularly updates its reports on Veterans and Agent Orange.
+VA contracts with the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine, a non-governmental organization, to scientifically review evidence on the long-term health effects of Agent Orange and other herbicides on Vietnam Veterans.
+The HMD regularly updates its reports on Veterans and Agent Orange.

 You also may want to conduct an extensive search on Agent Orange through the U.S. National Institutes of Health's PubMed.